lucasAnacletoM/Automatic_email/README.md

 * Put your email and App password in .env file

-Now you need to enable Google API
+Now you need to enable Google APIs (Google Drive and Google Sheats)

 * Access console.cloud.google.com (just serch for Google developer console)
 * Click in APIs & Services > Enable APIs & Services.